rafaelruizmorales/Next.js/next-crash-course/README.md

         export default MyApp
     ```

-    - Since the Layout component does NOT need a different URL, we will create it on a components folder
+    - Since the Layout component does NOT need a different URL, we will add it to a components folder that we will manually create

     ```javascript
         import Nav from './Nav'